Subscriber is one of the default WordPress user roles. Users with the subscriber user role are able to log in to your website but have limited access.

 Viewing Subscribers on Your WordPress Site

-If you have opened your WordPress website for user registration, then you would want to keep an eye on registered users.
+If you have opened your WordPress website for user registration, then you will want to keep an eye on registered users.

 From here, you simply need to click the ‘Subscriber’ link at the top of the page.

 Note that the subscriber user role in WordPress is not an email subscriber.
 Users with the subscriber role will not automatically receive your new articles by email.

 Most website owners just add a newsletter signup form to their blog’s sidebar.
 However, most users don’t pay much attention to such forms, and you miss a ton of potential subscribers.

 This is where you’ll need OptinMonster.
 It is the best tool to convert website visitors into email subscribers.
 With OptinMonster, you can create beautiful attention-grabbing subscriber optin forms to build your subscriber list and turn visitors into customers faster.

 To learn more, check out our list of easy ways to quickly get more email subscribers.